Influential Contemporary Art Exhibitions in the 20th and 21st Century

 artist-info List of Influential Contemporary Art Exhibitions

-Our List below starts 1929 with the first exhibition of the
+Our List below starts 1892 with the

 The selection of more than 50 influential exhibitions below shows how the positions of artists again and again open new perspectives.